Wiping down surfaces with disinfecting wipes is an easy and convenient way to rid your home of germs.

 Similar to Clorox, Lysol also makes variations of their standard wipes for specific uses.

-- Lysol Daily Cleanser Wipes are very similar to Clorox Anywhere wipes.
-They don’t have any harsh chemicals, dyes, or fragrances and are safe for everyday use around babies, pets, and surfaces that come in contact with food.
+- Lysol Simply Wipes don’t have any harsh chemicals, dyes, or fragrances and are safe for everyday use around babies, pets, and surfaces that come in contact with food.

 - Lysol Dual Action Disinfecting Wipes have a rough texture on one side to tackle stubborn messes and a soft side for everyday cleaning.

 In general, the price of Clorox and Lysol disinfecting wipes are very similar.
-They typically range from 4 to 7 cents per wipe but the exact price depends on where you buy them and the size of the package you buy.
+They typically range from 4 to 7 cents per wipe, but the exact price depends on where you buy them and the size of the package you purchase.

 Like most disposable household cleaning products, as the size of the package increases, the cost per unit decreases.
 If you have the storage space in your house, you can save by purchasing value packs that include hundreds of wipes.

-If you’re in need of disinfecting wipes, Amazon has dozens of different size packages and makes it easy to compare prices between Clorox and Lysol.
+If you need disinfecting wipes, Amazon has dozens of different size packages and makes it easy to compare prices between Clorox and Lysol.